nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a large number of venue bookings
+* has to ensure bookings abide by restrictions
+* need to check that the bookings are valid
+* are administrative personnels of schools or organisations
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage bookings faster than a typical mouse/GUI driven app
+* ease of managing bookings since it is a centralised system
+* automatically keeps track of room usage, conflicts and rule violations
+* clear and structured way to avoid ambiguity

 ### User stories